mahAnuj/AnujBlogs/replit.md

 - **Enhance Agent**: Fixes issues found by review agent focusing on narrative cohesion and developer engagement
 - **Orchestrator**: Manages the complete pipeline: generate → review → enhance → save
 - **Research Integration**: Uses current trends and developments to ensure content relevance and accuracy
+- **Web Search Integration**: Automatically researches unfamiliar AI terminology and protocols (MCP, A2A) for accurate, current definitions
 - **Internal Linking**: Automatically finds and links to related content on the site for better SEO
 - **Source Attribution**: Ensures all generated content properly credits original authors and sources
 - **Value Creation**: Focuses on correlating different aspects and providing actionable insights not found elsewhere